 The injured party must also prove that the failure to observe the requisite duty was the probable cause of the injury.
 A mere possibility is usually not enough proof.

 Medical malpractice lawsuits must be brought within one year from the date that the negligence occurs or one year from when you realize you have a bad medical result.
 A medical malpractice case is very complicated, takes a long time to complete, and is very expensive.
 Simply because a patient had a bad result does not mean that the health care provider was negligent.
 There must be a proximate relationship between the individual’s injuries and some departure on the part of the doctor from the proper standard of care.
 Bad results can still occur when the doctor follows the proper standard of care.

 Filing a medical malpractice case does not necessarily punish the doctor nor prevent the injury from occurring again to other people.
 The reality is that lawsuits do not clean up the medical profession, even assuming there is something generically wrong.
 Health care providers have malpractice insurance and therefore the hospital or individual physician will not be responsible for paying any money.
 The only way a doctor is “punished” is by an individual filing a complaint with the medical licensure board who regulates the conduct of medical providers in each state.

-Consult an Attorney to Find Out If You Have a Valid Case
+Consult a Kentucky Attorney to Find Out If You Have a Valid Case